Skip to content

 Spin up a node

-You can access the blockchain and submit transactions by running a Dusk node.
-Technical requirements are quite light, and you can either build from source or run a Docker image.
+You can interact with the blockchain and submit transactions by operating a Dusk node.

 Use Dusk APIs